 - 1. After running your discovery session, go to the TCP/IP Port Monitoring page (Registry > Monitors > TCP-IP Ports). - 2.
 Click the [Create] button to open the Create New TCP/IP Port Policy page. - 3.
 In the Create New TCP/IP Port Policy page, fill out the following fields: - Select IP Device.
 Select the Linux device with the ports you want to monitor. - Port/Service.
-Select the port you want to monitor from the dropdown menu. - Click the [Save] button. - 4.
+Select the port you want to monitor from the drop-down menu. - Click [Save]. - 4.
 You will see the ports monitored in the [Performance] tab of the Device Summary page.